Mainakdeb/Image_Classifier_deluxe/README.md

 # Image_Classifier_deluxe
-Using CNN's to classify images with reasonable accuracy
+A deep learning model to classify images of Cats and Dogs.

 Dataset used: [Dogs Vs Cats  Dataset](https://www.kaggle.com/c/dogs-vs-cats) from kaggle.